101 Things to do in Thailand from my Bucket List

 77. Visit Jim Thompson’s House

 Jim Thomson was an American businessman and an architect who settled in Thailand.
-He introduced the rearing of silk products at a large scale and has a lovely house designed by him in Bangkok.
-After his mysterious disappearance, his house has been converted into a museum that welcomes tourists to see his collection of artefacts.
+He introduced the rearing of silk products at a large scale.
+He also built a lovely house in Bangkok that he designed himself.
+After his mysterious disappearance, his house was converted into a museum.
+Today tourists can visit and see his collection of artefacts.

 78. Drink Yadong, the local rice street liquor